-In this virtual reality tutorial, we have also considered the factors that influence the quality of experiences of VR by the user, and how it can be improved.
-We then delved into the applications of VR, among them were gaming and training.
+In this virtual reality tutorial, we have also considered the factors that influence the quality of experiences of VR by the user, and how they can be improved.
+We then delved into the applications of VR, among them gaming and training.

-Finally, this virtual reality tutorial looked at components of a virtual reality system, including headset and all of its components, the GPU, and other auxiliary devices.
+Finally, this virtual reality tutorial looked at the components of a virtual reality system, including the headset and all of its components, the GPU, and other auxiliary devices.